 The opening day will be held in conjunction with Workshop I.

-In cooperation with the BMS and the School of Complex Adaptive Systems at Arizona State University, this summer school shall bring together an international and interdisciplinary group of Master and Ph.D. students to learn about different modeling approaches for complex social systems and mathematically analyzing such models.
-With a combination of lectures by experts and hands-on workshops.
+In cooperation with the BMS and the School of Complex Adaptive Systems at Arizona State University, this summer school shall bring together an international and interdisciplinary group of Master and Ph.D. students to learn about different modeling approaches for complex social systems through a series of expert lectures and hands-on workshops.
 Topics will include agent-based and network models with applications, for example, in opinion dynamics, economics and archeological research.
 Further information can be found here.

 Einstein lecture series

 Experienced visiting and local researchers shall present recent work on mathematics of complex social systems in a regular series of talks (on campus / online) throughout the summer semester.
 Further information can be found here.